-The neonatologist in the future needs to have a strong clinical foundation to continue learning and to practice medicine during the exciting changes that will occur during the 21st century.
+The neonatologist in the future needs to have a strong clinical foundation to continue learning and practicing medicine during the exciting changes that will occur during the 21st century.
 Our fellows practice at different NICUs (level III/IV).
 Care is provided for all types of patients ranging from normal deliveries to critically ill newborns who are transferred to our hospital requiring complex surgery or ECMO.
-We believe that using Evidence-based medicine and understanding research techniques and strategies will provide tools for the candidate to understand the medical literature and to develop approaches to answer new questions to advance the care of newborns.
+We believe that using evidence-based medicine and understanding research techniques and strategies will provide tools for the candidate to understand the medical literature and to develop approaches to answer new questions to advance the care of newborns.

 Mission Statement

 The Fellowship Program's mission is to prepare trainees for a career in academic Neonatal-Perinatal Medicine.
-We accomplish this goal by offering exposure to a large, diverse population of patients along with in depth training in research design, techniques, and hypothesis generated experiments.
+We accomplish this goal by offering exposure to a large, diverse population of patients along with in-depth training in research design, techniques, and hypothesis generated experiments.
 If interested, fellows are guided through the steps in preparing a grant.

 Program Facts